 Note the relief above the doorway, where Sobek and Hathor appear to accept an offering:

 The temple consists of a front courtyard, a hypostyle hall, three inner halls, and two sanctuaries; one dedicated to Sobek and the other to Horus.
-The temples are divided into seven main chambers and smaller rooms, used for different rituals.
+The temples are divided into seven main chambers and smaller rooms.
+Ancient Egyptians used these rooms for different rituals.

 This is a cartouche in Kom Ombo temple.
 A cartouche is an oval or oblong circle encasing a set of hieroglyphs.
 This usually represents the name of a monarch.
 Does anyone know whose name this particular cartouche represents?